nizhu/karma-watch-glob-workaround/README.md

 This script implements a workaround to the issue documented [here](https://github.com/karma-runner/karma/issues/1087).

 It describes an issue where
-1. the file list contains globbing patterns which resolve to contain some duplicates
+1. the file list contains globbwing patterns which resolve to contain some duplicates
 1. one of these files are changed
 1. karma watch triggers
 1. karma loads a cached version of the changed file, **ignoring the changes**